mongodb/docs/source/tutorial/install-mongodb-on-linux.rst

 .. optional::

-   You may use the following command to move the extracted folder into a more generic location.
+   You may use the following command to copy the extracted folder into a more generic location.

-   //TODO: this is an installation guide for linux hence the package that will be downloaded
-           will probably have name like mongodb-linux-x86_64?-20??-??-??
-           and not mongdo-osx-20??-??-?? that you have mentioned below.

    .. code-block:: sh

-      mv -n mongodb-osx-20??-??-??/ mongodb
+      cp -R -n  mongodb-osx-20??-??-??/ mongodb

 You can find the :program:`mongod` binary, and the binaries all of the associated MongoDB utilities, in the "``bin/``" directory within the